 Why choosing that type of logo?

-That logo type is particularly good for monogram logos.
-It allows to make your logo not only apt and clear, but also easy to memorize.
+That logotype is particularly good for monogram logos.
+It allows to make your logo not only apt and clear but also easy to memorize.
 The thing is that people just got used to shortening.
-It is actually one linguistic phenomena.
-As a result of that we can boast Mickey D’s instead of McDonald’s, SBUX for Starbucks and Dunkin’ Donuts sounds like Dunkin’.
+It is actually one linguistic phenomenon.
+As a result of that, we can boast Mickey D’s instead of McDonald’s, SBUX for Starbucks and Dunkin’ Donuts sound like Dunkin’.
 And we all are able to understand what people are talking about.

 By the way, it is possible that our grandchildren will purchase SBUX coffee in 50 years.
 Many of those brands we got used to are actually acronyms.
 What is Fabbrica Italiana Automobili Torino?
 FIAT it is!
 Try and guess the following by yourselves.
 What is International Business Machines, Bavarian Motor Works or Integrated Electronics?